ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/MultiMonitorTool_readme.txt

 this command again will set the third monitor as the primary.
 And... running this command again will set (again) the first monitor as the primary.

+/SetScale <Monitor> <Scale Value>
+Set the display scaling on Windows 11/10.
+The <Scale Value> is the absolute scale value in percent, for example: 100,125,150,175,200,225, and so on...
+You can also specify a relative value.
+In this case - you have to specify '0' to set the recommended display scaling, a positive number (1, 2, 3, ...) to set display scaling larger than recommended, or a negative number (-1, -2, -3, ...) to set display scaling smaller than recommended.

+Example:
+MultiMonitorTool.exe /SetScale "\\.\DISPLAY1" 125
+MultiMonitorTool.exe /SetScale "Primary" 150
+MultiMonitorTool.exe /SetScale "\\.\DISPLAY2" -1

 /TurnOff <Monitors>
 Turns off the specified monitors.
 This feature works only if you have